Scripter17/url-cleaner/README.md

 - `invidious-host`: The domain to replace twitter/Invidious domains with when the `invidious` flag is enabled
 - `twitter-embed-host`: The domain to use for twitter when the `embed-compatibility` flag is set.
 Defaults to `vxtwitter.com`.
 - `bluesky-embed-host`: The domain to use for bluesky when the `embed-compatibility` flag is set.
 Defaults to `fxbsky.com`.
+- `pixiv-embed-host`: The domain to use for pixiv when the `embed-compatibility` flag is set.
+Defaults to `phixiv.com`.
 - `bypass.vip-api-key`: The API key used for [bypass.vip](https://bypass.vip)'s premium backend.
 Overrides the `URL_CLEANER_BYPASS_VIP_API_KEY` environment variable.

 #### Environment Vars